raymondworkshop/old.myblog/about.md

 <br>

 I like problem solving and reading.
 My projects are at [github](https://github.com/muyun) and my research/projects are [here](http://muyun.github.io/research/).
+In my free time, I'd like to explore something new.
+All opinions here are my own.
 <br>